2013 BMW 3-Series Performance

 Acceleration and Power

-The 2013 BMW 328i sedan comes with a 240-horsepower turbocharged four-cylinder engine and your choice of a six-speed manual or an eight-speed automatic transmission.
-A 300-horsepower, 3.0-liter turbocharged six-cylinder comes with the 335i sedan.
-BMW 328i coupes and convertibles have a 3.0-liter, 230-horsepower inline six-cylinder engine and either a six-speed automatic or six-speed manual transmission.
+The 2013 BMW 328i sedan comes with a 240-horsepower turbocharged 2.0-liter four-cylinder engine and your choice of a six-speed manual or an eight-speed automatic transmission.
+A 300-horsepower, turbocharged 3.0-liter six-cylinder comes with the 335i sedan.
+BMW 328i coupes and convertibles have a 230-horsepower, 3.0-liter inline six-cylinder engine and either a six-speed automatic or six-speed manual transmission.
 The 335i coupe and convertible have the same engine found in the 335i sedan.
 All 3-Series models come with rear-wheel drive, but all-wheel drive is available on sedan and coupe models.
 According to the EPA, BMW 328i and 335i sedans both get 23/33 mpg city/highway when equipped with an eight-speed automatic transmission.
 Coupe and convertible models get significantly lower estimates.

 The high-performance 2013 BMW M3 is available as a coupe or convertible, and is powered by a 4.0-liter V8 engine that generates 414 horsepower at 8,300 rpm and 295 pound-feet of torque at 3,900 rpm.
 A six-speed manual transmission is standard and a seven-speed automated manual transmission is optional.
 The BMW M3 coupe has an electronically-limited top speed of 155 mph.
 With the automated manual, the M3 can accelerate from 0 to 60 mph in 4.5 seconds.